ambielecki/dwa15-fall2018/laravel/laravel-and-phpstorm.md

 }
 ```

-In `composer.json` in the `post-update-command` section, add the php artisan commands `ide-helper:generate`, `ide-helper:meta`, and `ide-helper:models --nowrite` like so:
+Next, in `composer.json` in the `scripts` section, add the following:

 ```php
 "post-update-cmd": [